wang-q/gams/README.md

 SUBCOMMANDS:
     env       Create a .env file
-    help      Prints this message or the help of the given subcommand(s) status    Test Redis config and connection
+    gen       Generate the database from (gzipped) fasta files help      Prints this message or the help of the given subcommand(s) status    Test Redis config and connection